Trump-related stocks surge after indictment - KESQ

 It’s not clear why investors sent shares of those companies soaring Friday, although the stocks tend to swing wildly — surging and plummeting — when Trump makes news.

-Shares of Digital World Acquisition Corp., the blank-check firm seeking to merge with Trump’s media venture, rose 10% Friday in premarket trading.
-Phunware, the company that developed the Trump campaign’s mobile app for the 2020 presidential race, gained 4%.
-And Rumble, a conservative video platform that partners with Trump’s Truth Social app, rose 12% premarket.
+Shares of Digital World Acquisition Corp., the blank-check firm seeking to merge with Trump’s media venture, rose 10% Friday.
+Phunware, the company that developed the Trump campaign’s mobile app for the 2020 presidential race, gained 3%.
+And Rumble, a conservative video platform that partners with Trump’s Truth Social app, also rose 3%.

 The stocks have moved significantly before when Trump has been in the spotlight.
 For example, DWAC shares soared after Republicans won the House of Representatives in November 2022 (though shares have fallen 55% since then).